Going on a detox? Here’s what you need to know about detoxing, and importantly how to do it safely!

 Detoxification, loosely defined, is removing toxins from your body.
-These may be pollutants, synthetic chemicals, processed foods in your intake that need to be eliminated from your body to keep it healthy.
+These may be pollutants, synthetic chemicals, and processed foods in your intake that needs to be eliminated from your body to keep it healthy.

 When we’re talking about ‘detoxing’ the body, we’re referring to the process of having an optimally functioning stomach, intestines, and colon that actively clears out toxins.
 These digestive system parts process what we eat and drink by retaining only what our body needs and excreting waste.
 However, we mustn’t forget another vital organ in the detoxification process—our liver.

 Detoxification is the body’s natural ability to remove or break down specific chemicals, which can become incredibly harmful if not excreted or if their concentrations become too high.
 Health problems can occur if our livers fail to maintain this balance.